linagora/angular-translate-quality/readme.md

 * **options.exclusions**: a list of (entire) strings that should be considered as not translatable.
 * **options.forbidden_patterns**: a set of forbidden patterns in values.
 No default value.
 * **options.external_keys_cb**: a callback function to handle errors related to external keys.
 No default value.
+* **options.forbidden_patterns_cb**: a callback function to handle errors related to forbidden patterns.
+No default value.
 * **options.check_html**: `true` to search non-translated text in HTML mark-ups and attributes, as well as in Angular texts (`{{ 'some text' }}`).
 Default is `true`.
 All the mark-ups are verified.
 About attributes, only **alt** and **title** are verified.